• Location: Views of Ammoudi Bay and sunset, underneath the famous castle ruins in Oia

-- View: The hotel offers direct sunset caldera views over Ammoudi Bay from right under the Byzantine castle ruins.
+- View: The hotel offers direct sunset caldera views over Ammoudi Bay from right under the Venetian castle ruins.
 This is the sunset Oia is famous for, and guest can enjoy it from their private terraces away from the tourist crowds.
 Two of the suites, the Marine Cave Pool Suite and Aegean Exclusive Suite have direct sunset views from their plunge pools.

-- Kitchen: The Volcano Junior Suite has a kitchenette.
-The Olympic Pool Villa has a fully-equipped kitchen best for light cooking only.
+- Kitchen: The Olympic Pool Villa has a fully-equipped kitchen best for light cooking only.

 - Private Pools/Jacuzzis: All suites have cave-style, private jacuzzis; cave-style, private heated pools; or both.
-The Volcano Junior, Marine Honeymoon, and Sunset Honeymoon Suites offer outdoor jacuzzis; the Aqua Cave Pool Suite features an outdoor jacuzzi and an indoor pool; the Eros Cave Pool Suite and Olympic Pool Villa have outdoor, heated plunge pools.
+The Volcano Junior and Sunset Honeymoon Suites offer outdoor jacuzzis; the Aqua Cave Pool Suite features an outdoor jacuzzi and an indoor pool; the Eros Cave Pool Suite and Olympic Pool Villa have outdoor, heated plunge pools.
 The Marine Cave Pool Suite and Aegean Exclusive Suite boast outdoor, heated plunge pools with direct sunset views.

 - Parking: There are several free public parking lots within a 5 to 10-minute walk of the hotel.

-- Extras: Welcome bottle of sparkling wine, daily maid service, in-room massage, wedding planning, bespoke services, concierge, access to all facilities at their sister property Aspaki, and free entrance, sunbeds, and umbrellas at Lioyerma Lounge and swimming pool.
+- Extras: Welcome bottle of sparkling wine, daily maid service, in-room massage, wedding planning, bespoke services, concierge, access to all facilities at their sister property Aspaki.

 - How to Book: Booking.com will have the best rates.

 - Email: firstname.lastname@example.org

 Oia Castle Luxury Suites – Amenities